dorina-adina/MAP---java/README.md

    - Unit tests using JUnit.
 - A4
   - The requirements defined in topic A3 are kept.
   - A new Repository which allows the storage of domain entities in a SQL database.
-The decision regarding which type of repository is used will be made by using the settings.properties file, implemented within the A3 theme
+The decision regarding which type of repository is used will be made by using the settings.properties file, implemented within the A3 theme.
   - The graphical user interface implemented for the problem using JavaFX technology.
 The application can be started both in the command line and using the graphical interface.
   - With the help of Java 8 streams:
 - The number of appointments for each individual patient.
 The patient's data and the total number of appointments for him are displayed.
 The display is done in descending order of the number of appointments.